 Total Rate = Fixed Rate + 2 x Semiannual Inflation Rate + (Semiannual Inflation Rate x Fixed Rate)

-Total Rate = 0.009 + 2 x 0.0169 + (0.0169 x 0.009)
+Total Rate = 0.013 + 2 x 0.0148 + (0.0148 x 0.013)

-Total Rate = 4.30%
+Total Rate = 4.28%

-I Bonds purchased between May 1, 2023 and October 31, 2023 will earn a rate of 4.30% for the first six months of ownership.
+I Bonds purchased between May 1, 2024 and October 31, 2024 will earn a rate of 4.28% for the first six months of ownership.
 The composite rate will then adjust every six months based on inflation.

-Earning 4.30% is a solid return, but it’s far less than the two previous I Bonds rates of 9.62% (May 2022 – October 2022) and 6.89% (November 2022 – April 2023).
+Earning 4.28% is a solid return, but it’s far less than what I Bond rates were recently.
+The rate was as high as 9.62% during the period of May 2022 to October 2022, and 6.89% during the the period of November 2022 to April 2023.
 At those rates, you were enjoying stock market like gains with zero risk.

-Now that we’ve established purchasing I Bonds between May 2023 and October 2023 will earn a guaranteed 4.30% return for the first six months of ownership, you may be wondering what you’d earn after the initial six months.
+Now that we’ve established purchasing I Bonds between May 2024 and October 2024 will earn a guaranteed 4.28% return for the first six months of ownership, you may be wondering what you’d earn after the initial six months.

 Total rate = Fixed rate + 2 x Semiannual inflation rate + (Semiannual inflation rate X Fixed rate)

-Total rate = 0.009 + 2 x 0.0172 + (0.0172 x 0.009)
+Total rate = 0.013 + 2 x 0.0095 + (0.0095 x 0.013)

-Total rate = 4.36%
+Total rate = 3.21%

 What if I buy I Bonds before the rate change?

-If you buy I Bonds between May 2023 and October 2023, you’ll be guaranteed a total rate of 4.30% for the next six months (based on the previous six months formula).
+If you buy I Bonds between May 2024 and October 2024, you’ll be guaranteed a total rate of 4.28% for the next six months (based on the previous six months formula).

-- buy I Bonds on or before September 28, 2023 (I Bonds take one business day to process)
+- buy I Bonds on or before October 29, 2024 (I Bonds take one business day to process)

 - sell the I Bond on April 1, 2025 (hold the I Bond for the minimum 12 months and incur a three-month interest penalty)

-You’ll earn a 4.02% annualized return for an 11-month holding period.
+You’ll earn a 3.21% annualized return for an 11-month holding period.

 You may be asking why 11 months and not 12 months.
-It’s because in this scenario, you bought the I Bond at the end of September.
+It’s because in this scenario, you bought the I Bond at the end of October.
 Even though you only held the I Bond for a couple of days that month, you earn the entire month’s worth of interest.
+It’s a near little trick to buy at the end of a month and gain the entire month’s interest.

-Should I buy I Bonds now or wait until November 2023?
+Should I buy I Bonds now?

 For the past few years, buying I Bonds was unquestionably the best option to grow your savings.
 You were earning returns similar to the stock market, but without any investment risk.
+That’s not the case anymore.
+I Bond rates have plateaued and they’re now offering smaller returns compared to other safe alternatives.

 How to Buy I Bonds